paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-6a-public-health-service.md

 #### Amendments
 2016—Pub.
 L. 114–255, § 7005(1), substituted “use disorder” for “abuse” in section catchline.

 Subsec. (a).
 Pub.
-L. 114–255, § 7005(2)(A), (C), substituted “use disorder” for “abuse” in introductory provisions and, in concluding provisions, inserted “, contracts,” before “or cooperative agreements” and substituted “Indian tribes or tribal organizations (as such terms are defined in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim)), health facilities, or programs operated by or in accordance with a contract or grant with the Indian Health Service,” for “Indian tribes and tribal organizations,”.
+L. 114–255, § 7005(2)(A), (C), in introductory provisions, substituted “use disorder” for “abuse” and, in concluding provisions, inserted “, contracts,” before “or cooperative agreements” and substituted “Indian tribes or tribal organizations (as such terms are defined in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim)), health facilities, or programs operated by or in accordance with a contract or grant with the Indian Health Service,” for “Indian tribes and tribal organizations,”.

 Subsec. (a)(3).
 Pub.
 L. 114–255, § 7005(2)(B), inserted “, including such programs that focus on emerging drug abuse issues” before period.

 Subsec. (b).
 Pub.
 L. 114–255, § 7005(3), substituted “use disorder” for “abuse” in pars.
 (1) and (2)(B) and added par.
-(C).
+(2)(C).

 Subsec. (e).
 Pub.
 L. 114–255, § 7005(4), substituted “use disorder” for “abuse”.